-by Michael Holland
+by Michael Holland –

 John Maxwell’s 11th Irrefutable Law of Leadership (from The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You) states that a leader’s potential is determined by his inner circle, those closest to him.

 You need to have folks that will challenge you to achieve greater outcomes.
 And the inner circle is not just comprised of people who report to you.
 Friends, confidants, spouses and pastors can be players in your inner circle.

-The fun part is figuring out who and which combinations of people will create the best inner circle for you during this season of your leadership life cycle.
+The “fun” part is figuring out who and which combinations of people will create the best inner circle for you during this season of your leadership life cycle.
 Through time and change of environments, the circle will change both in size and composition.

-Take Action: Draw three concentric circles on a piece of paper.
-Place names within the circles regarding their proximity to you, noting who is part of your inner circle today, who is in the next circle out and who may be in the outer circle/band.
+- Place names of colleagues, friends and others within the circles regarding their proximity to you, noting who is part of your inner circle today, who is in the next circle out and who may be in the outer circle/band.

 - Next, decide who gets arrows: either an arrow away from the center or an arrow toward the center.